Looking for support for your finance function? Book a time with an expert.

 Intrinsic Value Example: Options Analysis

-Consider a call option with a $50 strike price on stock currently trading at $55.
+Take the example of a call option with a strike price of $50 in a stock that is priced at $55.

-The put holder could sell stock for $60 when it's only worth $55 in the market.
+It means that the put holder can sell the stock at $60 when in reality it is only valued at $55 in the market.

 Examples of Intrinsic Value in Real-World Applications